Table of Contents

 - Remotely from your phone or personal computer using SMS verification.

-- In-person at the Gather & Grant Celebration (Salt City Market Community Room) – Thursday, April 18th from 5:30-6:30pm. [on-site interpretation services available in Spanish, Arabic, Nepali, and ASL}
+- In-person at the Gather & Grant Celebration (Beauchamp Branch Library) – Thursday, April 24h from 5:30-6:30pm.
+On-site interpretation services and childcare will be available.

 We will use “knapsack” style voting where participants will have the opportunity to fill their “bag” with projects to decide how this year’s Food Justice Fund grants are awarded.
 Results will be automatically tabulated at 6:30pm on April 18th and the awardees will be announced later that evening!